From Reactivity to Response: A Mental Health Reset for Touring Life

 2. 4-7-8 Breathing (Regulate Before You Engage)

+Breath is the most immediate and reliable tool for changing your inner landscape.
 Before you reply to an irritating message or walk into a tough conversation with your partner or band:

 Try this: